wdoppenberg/glowrs/README.md

 # Library Usage

 `glowrs` provides an easy and familiar interface to use pre-trained models for embeddings and sentence similarity.
+Inspired by the [`sentence-transformers`](https://www.sbert.net/index.html) library, which is a great Python library for sentence embeddings and features a wide range of models and utilities.

 ## Example